-Grants and contracts - Individual governmental and private grant arrangements have been evaluated and determined to be nonreciprocal, meaning the granting entity has not received a direct benefit in exchange for the resources provided.
+Grants and contracts - Unconditional grants and contracts are recognized as revenue in the period received and are reported as increases in the appropriate category of net assets.
+Individual governmental and private grant arrangements have been evaluated and determined to be nonreciprocal, meaning the granting entity has not received a direct benefit in exchange for the resources provided.
 Instead, revenue is recognized like a conditional contribution - until the barrier to entitlement is overcome.
 The barrier to entitlement is considered overcome when expenditures associated with each grant are determined to be allowable and all other significant conditions of the grant are met.

 Contributions and promises to give - Contributions, in cash or in-kind, including unconditional promises to give, are recognized in the period in which they are received.
 Unconditional promises to give are recognized as revenues in the period in which the unconditional promise is received.
-Conditional promises to give are not recognized until they become unconditional; that is, when the conditions on which they depend are substantially met.
+Conditional promises to give are not recognized until the barrier to entitlement is overcome and either a right of return or right of release has occurred.
 Contributions of assets other than cash are recorded at their estimated fair values.
 Contributions to be received after one year are discounted at an appropriate discount rate commensurate with the risks involved.
 Amortization of the discount is recorded as additional contribution revenue.
 An allowance for uncollectible contributions receivable is provided based upon management's judgment including such factors as prior collection history, type of contribution, and the nature of the fund-raising activity.

 Contributed services are reported when specialized services are performed, or would otherwise be purchased or performed by employees, and when the University exercises control over the duties of the donor's services.
-These services totaling approximately \$298 and \$300, at June 30, 2019 and 2018, respectively, have been recorded as gifts and contributions revenue and instruction expense on the accompanying statement of activities with summarized comparative financial information for the year ended June 30, 2018.
+These services totaling approximately \$142 and \$298, at June 30, 2020 and 2019, respectively, have been recorded as contribution revenue and instruction expense on the accompanying statement of activities with summarized comparative financial information for the year ended June 30, 2019.